samstoia/react-portfolio/README.md

 # Sam Stoia Portfolio

 This is my Capstone project, which will be my final piece of work for the Epicodus bootcamp.
-In this portfolio, I want to use my front-end abilities and combine them with some new tools to create a great UI where users will be able to see my projects and learn more about me.
+In this portfolio, I want to use my front-end abilities and combine them with some new tools to create a great UI where users will be able to see my projects, contact me, and learn more about me.
+In future versions, I want to use this project as a way to learn more about the full stack, using the MERN stack.

 ## Project Description